oneeve8/kobble-data/content/feamber.md

 I think it is because all He wanted to do with all that he said is to direct our thoughts to spiritual things.
 He said, his kingdom is not of this world.

-So, before Jesus came, the Old Testament is
+So, before Jesus came, the Old Testament is all about this world.
+Worldly things, worldly kings, imperfect people with an imperfect u

 What is consciousness...? [picture of a brain]